jahilldev/component-elements/README.md

 These will then be merged into your components props in camelCase, so `title-text` will become `titleText`.

+## Useful things

+By default, all components will be provided with a `parent` prop.
+This is a reference to the root element that the component has been rendered within.
+This can be useful when working with Web Components, or you wish to apply changes to the custom element.
+This will **only be defined when run on the client**.

 ## Nested HTML

 You can also provide nested HTML to your components `children` property.
 For example: